serenorg/serendb/docs/core_changes.md

 When a GIN index is built, for example, it is built by inserting the entries into the index more or less normally, but without WAL-logging anything.
 After the index has been built, we iterate through all pages and write them to the WAL.
-That doesn't work for Neon, because if a page is not WAL-logged and is evicted from the buffer cache, it is lost.
-We have an check to catch that in the Neon extension.
+That doesn't work for SerenDB, because if a page is not WAL-logged and is evicted from the buffer cache, it is lost.
+We have an check to catch that in the SerenDB extension.
 To fix that, we've added a few functions to track explicitly when we're performing such an operation: `smgr_start_unlogged_build`, `smgr_finish_unlogged_build_phase_1` and `smgr_end_unlogged_build`.